mduez/mduez.github.io/docs/Teaching/for-graduate-students.md

 line?
 Here it is important to remember that it is not space that is curved but spacetime.
-It is the worldline of a planet as it moves through 4D spacetime, moving “up” in time while spiraling in space, that is only slightly curved.
+It is the worldline of a planet as it moves through 4D spacetime, moving “up” in time while spiraling in space, that is only slightly different from what we would consider a straight line in flat (Minkowski) spacetime.
 Here’s the picture:

 {% include image.html url="/assets/Images/earth-worldline.jpg" width="width:60%" description="The worldline of the Earth--the path it makes in spacetime.
 In the chosen frame, the sun is stationary, so its worldline is a vertical line." %}